PREREQUISITES AND PLACEMENT IN THE CURRICULUM:

 4. Personal and professional development

-INSTRUCTIONAL FEATURES: Students can acquire 1-4 credits, by combining some of the four components outlined below or by completing all of them.
-Evelyn Figueroa MD, Director of GYN/Women’s Health Rotation, Department of Family Medicine, will guide the student’s learning activities.
+INSTRUCTIONAL FEATURES: Rotation is 4 credit hours.
+There are four components outlined below.
+Dr. Leifer MD, Director of GYN/Women’s Health Rotation, Department of Family Medicine, will guide the student’s learning activities.

 1. Application of Knowledge to Commonly Encountered Clinical Problems

 2. Student trainees will spend 4 weeks in clinic at the University Village Family Medicine Center and at UIMC clinics (Reproductive Endocrinology, Breast and Osteoporosis) caring for both pregnant and non-pregnant patients with medical needs related to women’s health (pregnancy, contraception, infertility, irregular bleeding, breast masses, etc).
 Students will gain clinical experience in colposcopy, first trimester abortion and pregnancy loss, IUD placement, ultrasound and additional women’s health procedures and conditions.

 The student on this elective will take call every week and participate in low-risk vaginal deliveries and postpartum inpatient care.

 The National Abortion Federation has a prepared a course for clinicians interested in providing medication abortion.
 The course overviews indications for medication abortion, counseling, work-up and implementation of the service.
 The course concludes with a quiz and review.